betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 advocates for the role and profession in China and aims at starting with a local community.
-The path to build teams would differ between universities, HPC centers and research institutes because of differences in existing possibilities like hiring staff for software development and funding resources.
+The path to build teams would differ between universities, HPC centers and research institutes because of differences in existing possibilities, like hiring staff for software development and funding resources.
 He encourages his team to closely interact with researchers and to publish papers collaboratively to keep the option for a career path in the current academic landscape.